Skip to content

 AI Agents Need Governance, Not Guardrails

-SDK wrappers are guardrails agents can bypass.
-Infrastructure-level governance — where agents never hold API keys — is the only real enforcement.
+For practitioners and engineering leads evaluating governance approaches: SDK wrappers are in-process guardrails agents can bypass.
+Infrastructure-level governance, where agents never hold API keys, is the only enforceable approach.
 Here's why.

 AI technology agents governance LLM infrastructure Read →